aandrushko/black-jack-BE/README.md

 4. <b>Install Dependencies:</b>
    Execute this command: `npm install`
-   The server will gather its strength and prepare for action.

 6. <b>Start the Server:</b> The moment you've been waiting for!
-   Launch your local server and let the games begin with: `nodemon app.js`
+   Launch your local server and let the games begin with: `npm run start` If you have installed `nodemon` and want to contribute => `npm run start:dev` (nodemon will watch your changes and rebuild app for you)

-To run tests, use the command: `npm test`.
+7. To run tests, use the command: `npm test`.

 Your Black Jack Back-End is now alive, ready to serve your gaming app and communicate with the powerful MongoDB.